Ping-pong diplomacy

 Ping-pong diplomacy (乒乓外交 (Pīngpāng wàijiāo)) refers to the exchange of table tennis (ping-pong) players between the United States and the People's Republic of China in the early 1970s.
 Considered a turning point in relations between the United States and the People's Republic of China, it began during the 1971 World Table Tennis Championships in Nagoya, Japan, as a result of an encounter between players Glenn Cowan (of the US) and Zhuang Zedong (of the PRC).
 These interactions sparked diplomatic breakthrough, by signaling that both sides were willing to interact and engage in dialogue.
 The exchange and its promotion helped people in each country to recognize the humanity in the people of the other country, and it paved the way for President Richard Nixon's visit to Beijing in 1972 and the Shanghai Communiqué.
 The Shanghai Communiqué was a pivotal diplomatic document issued on February 28, 1972, during President Richard Nixon's visit to China.
 It marked a significant shift in U.S.-China relations, as both countries acknowledged their differences while committing to improving their relationship, ultimately setting the stage for détente between the two nations.
+Ping-Pong diplomacy occurred during a period of tension between the United States, the Soviet Union, and China, and it helped create an opportunity for the United States and China to begin improving diplomatic relations after decades of hostility.

 History

 Background

 The United States viewed the People's Republic of China as an aggressor nation and enforced an economic containment policy including an embargo on the PRC, following its entry into the Korean War in 1950.
+The exchange of table tennis players helped create a symbolic moment of goodwill that eventually contributed to President Richard Nixon's historic visit to China in 1972.
 After approximately 20 years of neither diplomatic nor economic relations, both countries finally saw an advantage in opening up to each other: China viewed closer relations with the United States as a beneficial counter to its increasingly tense relationship with the Soviet Union, which had seen the outbreak of a series of bloody border incidents, while the U.S. sought closer relations with China as leverage in its peace negotiations with North Vietnam.
 "However, when Mao wanted to improve relations with the United States, he needed to prepare the Chinese public psychologically and politically."

 From the early years of the People's Republic, sports had played an important role in diplomacy, incorporating the slogan "Friendship First, Competition Second".
 Xu Yinsheng, the coach for the Chinese national team, stated "The Premier [Zhou Enlai] constantly reminded us that we were going out not just to compete, but to make friends...to further the peace of humanity" During the isolationist years, athletes were among the few PRC nationals who were allowed to travel overseas.